 In addition to dance, the Navratri Festival inspires other forms of celebration and devotion: think feasts of generous proportions, an abundance of flickering earthenware lanterns lit to symbolise divine power, and beautifully elaborate costumes.
 Navratri is also thought to be an auspicious time to buy gold jewellery, so those who are after an excuse to indulge in some glittering tokens would do well to visit the gold markets that cater to seasonal shoppers.

-Looking to experience the colour and joy of the Navratri Festival for yourself?
+Looking to experience the color and joy of the Navratri Festival for yourself?
 While even small villages across Gujarat will be hosting events of their own, for access to the widest range of events, it’s wise to plan a stay in Ahmedabad, the state’s largest city.
 Look for large-scale dance events that blend the modern and the traditional.

 In addition to the many performances and events held in Ahmedabad, visitors can learn more about traditional Gujarati culture during their time in the city.
-Heritage Walks are a popular way to explore, and travellers can also pay homage to Gandhi at the Sabarmati Ashram and discover local landmarks like the multi-hued Swaminarayan Temple.
+Heritage Walks are a popular way to explore, and travelers can also pay homage to Gandhi at the Sabarmati Ashram and discover local landmarks like the multi-hued Swaminarayan Temple.
 Other holy sights in the region – including the Ambaji Temple – also draw their share of devotees.
 But whatever’s on your agenda, don’t miss the chance to enjoy the Navratri Festival in all of its energy and splendour.